Clorofila: Theatre sound design and other music projects

-In 2009, Verdin began an ongoing collaboration with Mexico City's avant-garde theater company Teatro Linea de Sombra, for whom he has created original music, songs and soundscapes for Amarillo, Pequeños Territorios en Reconstrucción, Baños Roma, Revolución and Article 13, a large-scale installation performance piece in collaboration with French theatre company Carabosse for which Verdin contributed sound design, original music and conceptual support.
+In 2009, Verdín began an ongoing collaboration with Mexico City's avant-garde theater company Teatro Línea de Sombra, for whom he created original music, songs and soundscapes for Amarillo, Pequeños Territorios en Reconstrucción, Baños Roma, Revolución and Artículo 13, a large-scale installation performance piece in collaboration with French theatre company Carabosse for which Verdín contributed sound design, original music and conceptual support.

 The piece would be premiered at festivals in Europe and performed in Guanajuato, Mexico at the 2014 Festival Internacional Cervantino, for which Verdín created new music for Línea de Sombra's adaptation and production of Artículo 13, a piece described as "part art installation, part memorial, and part documentary".

-In 2018 he collaborated with Teatro Linea de Sombra on Durango 66, which was presented at the Los Angeles REDCAT Theatre, as part of the Pacific Standard Time LA/LA art initiative.
+In 2018 he collaborated with Teatro Línea de Sombra on Durango 66, which was presented at the Los Angeles REDCAT Theatre, as part of the Pacific Standard Time LA/LA art initiative.

-He has collaborated and produced remixes for Beck, Mochipet, Tremor, Matias Aguayo, Rigo Tovar and Radiokijada, both with Nortec Collective and solo.
+He collaborated and produced remixes for Beck, Mochipet, Tremor, Matias Aguayo, Rigo Tovar and Radiokijada, both with Nortec Collective and solo.

-In 2019, Verdin was invited by Mexican composer Gabriela Ortiz to collaborate on Pico-Bite-Beat, a chamber music piece for string quartet and 3 percussionists commissioned to her by LA Phil conductor Gustavo Dudamel.
-Verdin contributed to two of the four movements of the piece, with electronic rhythm tracks and soundscapes sourced from field recordings of traditional Oaxacan ceremonies and food trucks in East Los Angeles.
+In 2019, Verdín was invited by Mexican composer Gabriela Ortiz to collaborate on Pico-Bite-Beat, a chamber music piece for string quartet and 3 percussionists commissioned from her by LA Phil conductor Gustavo Dudamel.
+Verdín contributed to two of the four movements of the piece, with electronic rhythm tracks and soundscapes sourced from field recordings of traditional Oaxacan ceremonies and food trucks in East Los Angeles.

 Design work

-Besides his design work for Nortec Collective and the Mil Records label, Verdin has worked as a designer and art director for MAK Center / Black Dog Publishing, Kaiser Permanente, Rebeca Mendez Communication, Nacional Records, Palm Pictures, Virgin Records, USA Networks, Razorfish, Honda, and Los Angeles Magazine, and currently does freelance work for various clients.
+Besides his design work for Nortec Collective and the Mil Records label, Verdín worked as a designer and art director for MAK Center / Black Dog Publishing, Kaiser Permanente, Rebeca Mendez Communication, Nacional Records, Palm Pictures, Virgin Records, USA Networks, Razorfish, Honda, and Los Angeles Magazine, and late in life did freelance work for various clients.
 His work has been published in various magazines such as Communication Arts, Time and Pulse.

 Much of the graphic work and album covers that Verdín produced for Nortec Collective with Torres, including record cover proposals, visual identity tests, concert visuals and flyers, were published in a book called El Paso del Nortec by Editorial Trilce.

-In 2014, Verdin designed the cover for Únicamente La Verdad, an opera by Mexican composer Gabriela Ortiz based on the urban myth of Camelia La Texana from the song "Contrabando y Traición", made famous by Los Tigres del Norte.
+In 2014, Verdín designed the cover for Únicamente La Verdad, an opera by Mexican composer Gabriela Ortiz based on the urban myth of Camelia La Texana from the song "Contrabando y Traición", made famous by Los Tigres del Norte.

-In 2015, Verdin contributed a short essay and a page design to the book Seismographic Sounds – Visions of a New World, a collection of essays on global music and ethnomusicology published by Bern-based publisher Norient Books.
+In 2015, Verdín contributed a short essay and a page design to the book Seismographic Sounds – Visions of a New World, a collection of essays on global music and ethnomusicology published by Bern-based publisher Norient Books.
 The following year, he worked on How To Read El Pato Pascual, a book and exhibit based on the reach and influence of Disney, also examined in a series of commissioned essays drawing on cultural studies, historical research and postcolonial theory for the MAK Schindler House in West Hollywood, also a part of Pacific Standard Time LA/LA.
 The book was published by Black Dog Publishing.